The Graylyn Family

 To view our doctors’ bios, please click on their photos.

 Dr. Garrick graduated from Purdue University School of Veterinary Medicine in 1997 and obtained his Bachelor’s degree in Biology, with a minor in Chemistry, from Salisbury University.
-Dr. Garrick was part of the Windcrest family from 2000 to 2006, and now he is back!
-Prior to joining our team again, he was an Associate Veterinarian in Boca Raton, FL for 15 years.
+Dr. Garrick was part of the Windcrest family from 2000 to 2006 and is now back!
+Before joining our team again, he was an Associate Veterinarian in Boca Raton, FL, for 15 years.
 While off duty, Dr. Garrick enjoys reading, gardening, and taking trips to the beach.
 Fun Fact: He is a big Disney fan and is an annual pass holder to Walt Disney World & Universal Orlando!
-He shares his home with two black cats, Oscar & Ethan; a Quaker Parrot, Tootsie; a Red footed Tortoise, Gamora; and 7 tarantulas!
-Dr. Garrick is best known for his compassion as he has a profound understanding of others’ needs and wants.
+He shares his home with two black cats, Oscar & Ethan; a Quaker Parrot, Tootsie; a Red-footed Tortoise, Gamora; and seven tarantulas!
+Dr. Garrick is best known for his compassion, as he profoundly understands others’ needs and wants.

 Gabby Quinlan, Practice Manager

 Gabby obtained her Associate’s Degree in Veterinary Technology from Harcum College and has been in the Veterinary field for more than 12 years.
 She became Centreville’s Practice Manager in 2019 after wanting to manage a team in the field that she adores.
 Over the next five years she simply strives to continue on the same path due to her love for animals.
 Gabby enjoys spending her free time with family, and making memories along the way.
 Along with her three children, Gabby shares her home with two dogs and a laid-back cat named Mr. BoJangles.
 Gabby’s philosophy is that all pets are family and should be treated that way.